-- Similarly, a steam generator pressure compensation term is provided for the pressurizer level setpoint. - This feedforward factor will shift the pressurizer level setpoint slightly as a function of the change in steam generator pressure. - For example, if the steam generator pressure increased by 50 KPa, the HTS inventory would swell (due to the higher heat sink temperature causing a higher ROH temperature and in turn a higher pressure).
-This swell would cause the pressurizer level to begin to rise. - The steam generator pressure compensation term would add a small amount to the pressurizer level setpoint so that the setpoint would start to rise as soon as the steam generator pressure changes and will be very close to the actual level change caused so that no unnecessary bleed flow would be requested. - These setpoint compensation terms (reactor power, ROH pressure, SG pressure) are examples of trying to eliminate small disturbances from having a control effect so that the cumulative control response is quite stable with a minimum of unnecessary manipulated variable changes being applied.
+- Similarly, a steam generator pressure compensation term is provided for the pressurizer level setpoint. - This feedforward factor will shift the pressurizer level setpoint slightly as a function of the change in steam generator pressure. - For example, if the steam generator pressure increased by 50 KPa, the HTS inventory would swell slightly (due to the higher heat sink temperature causing a higher ROH temperature and in turn a higher pressure).
+This swell would cause the pressurizer level to begin to rise. - The steam generator pressure compensation term would add a small amount to the pressurizer level setpoint so that the setpoint would start to rise as soon as the steam generator pressure changes to keep the level error term effectively zero and will be very close to the actual level change caused so that no unnecessary bleed flow would be requested. - These setpoint compensation terms (reactor power, ROH pressure, SG pressure) are examples of trying to eliminate small disturbances from having a control effect so that the cumulative control response is more stable with a minimum of unnecessary manipulated variable changes being applied.